 This specification covers the following three areas:

-The three CDPT phases are meant to be different from CREST-accredited providers’ pentesting methodology and are meant to reflect specific outputs based on test specifications.
-Here are the brief summaries of these three phases:
+The three CDPT phases are meant to differ from CREST-accredited providers’ pentesting methodology and reflect specific outputs based on test specifications.
+Here are the summaries of these three phases:

 Scoping and objectives